California man charged in Kansas for fatal hoax call

 WICHITA, Kan. — A California man accused of making a hoax emergency call that led to the fatal police shooting of an unarmed man in Kansas has been charged with involuntary manslaughter.

-Tyler Barriss made his first court appearance in Kansas on Friday following his extradition from Los Angeles.
+Tyler Barriss made his first court appearance in Kansas via video link from jail on Friday following his extradition from Los Angeles.
 The 25-year-old is also charged with giving false alarm and interference with a law enforcement officer.
-Bond is set at $500,000.
+Bond was set at $500,000.

+A message left for the local public defender's office wasn't immediately returned.

+Sedgwick County District Attorney Marc Bennett told reporters following the brief hearing that he is still reviewing whether any charges will be filed against the police officer, and once he makes a determination that decision would be made public.
+He said he was awaiting a final autopsy report.